MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

 [One-click ingestion](ingest-data-one-click.md) enables you to quickly ingest data in JSON, CSV, and other formats into a table and easily create mapping structures.
 The data can be ingested either from storage, from a local file, or from a container, as a one-time or continuous ingestion process.

 This document describes using the intuitive one-click wizard to ingest **CSV** data from a **container** into a **new table**.
-This can be done as a one-tim operation.
-Alternatibely, after ingestion, you can [set up an Event Grid ingestion pipeline](#create-continuous-ingestion) that that listens for new files in the source container and ingests qualifying data into your table.
+Ingestion can be done as a one-time operation, or as a continuous method by [setting up an Event Grid ingestion pipeline](#create-continuous-ingestion) that that listens for new files in the source container and ingests qualifying data into your table.
 This process can be used with slight adaptations to cover a variety of different use cases.

 For an overview of one-click ingestion, see [One-click ingestion](ingest-data-one-click.md).
 For information about ingesting data into an existing table in Azure Data Explorer, see [One-click ingestion to an existing table](one-click-ingestion-existing-table.md)